amix307/Asuswrt-Configs-Deobfuscator/README.md

 I can only advice to remake the backup until you get a randkey less than 5 (0x05) or greater than 13 (0x0D).

-The **best value for randkey is 0x00**, because due to collision with 0x00, we only lose 0x01 and 0x02, so **only 2 values instead of 3 are lost**, then they are not printable chars, so they are not often used.
+The **best value for randkey is 0x00**, because due to collision with 0x00, we only lose 0x01 and 0x02, so **only 2 values instead of 3 are lost**, and since they are not printable chars they are not often used.